 Using the tracks layer#

-In this document, you will learn about the napari Tracks layer, including displaying tracks and defining relationships between tracks.
+In this document, you will learn about the napari tracks layer, including displaying tracks and defining relationships between tracks.

 When to use the tracks layer#